market-dot-dev/blog/_posts/open-source.md

   url: "/assets/blog/covers/1.jpg"
 ---

-I'm excited to announce that **market.dev is now fully open source** under the MIT License.
+I'm excited to announce that **market.dev is now fully open source** under an AGPLv3 License.

-Our goal is to help developers become independent business owners, and many of our customers are already active in open source.
-Our platform already helps developers monetize their open source projects, and we're happy to join the community.
-By open sourcing our platform, we're not just sharing code – we're inviting the entire developer community to help shape the future of our platform.
+Our goal is to help developers become independent business owners, and many of our customers are already active in open source communities as maintainers, freelancers, and consultants.

+ By open sourcing our platform, we're not just sharing code – we're inviting our community to help shape the future of the platform.

 If you're interested, **[check out the code on GitHub](https://github.com/market-dot-dev/store)**.
 If you're interested in contributing, feel free to go through our issues list to pick something off, or add something of your own.